 According to Freeman, Harrison and Wicks (2008) the stakeholder theory assumes that the organization has more parties playing a role in its activity.
 It considers employees, communities, government agencies, customers, suppliers, financiers, political group and even competitors as essential stakeholders.
 In the adoption of this theory in this study, the researcher observes that is important to understand the role of stakeholders in the implementation of CBR program.
 They have an influence in CBR program and reliable relationship that takes in to consideration each of the stakeholder's assertion is important to maintain a balance between the CBR program priorities and stakeholder needs.
-Freeman et al. (2008) argues that it is necessary for the leadership of organizations to identify their stakeholders.
-CBR programmers' primary stakeholders, who are given greater priority to the primary stakeholders.
+Freeman et al. (2008) argues that it is necessary for the leadership of organizations to identify their stakeholders as primary and secondary stakeholders, who are given greater priority to the primary stakeholders.
+CBR programmers' primary stakeholders include; PWDs, the local community including parent, donor agencies and employees or CBR workers.
 It is critical that CBR managers / coordinators give priority to the impact of these stakeholders on CBR program objectives.
 There may be secondary stakeholders; the media, government and other special interest groups